maxdow/minimal-webpack-boilerplate/README.md

 ### `npm run dev`

 ##Use It
-I can be easily added in your project with git
+It can be easily added in your project with git
 ```
 mkdir myproject && cd myproject
 git init .